 Admissions

-In keeping with their mission to provide educational opportunities to all adults in their catchment area who wish to pursue them, Chippewa Valley features open admissions.
+In keeping with its mission to provide educational opportunities to all adults in their catchment area who wish to pursue them, Chippewa Valley features open admissions.
 Some specific programs have further requirements; check with the department in which you wish to study.
 All students in any program must take a COMPASS pre-entry assessment before registering in the program of their choice.

 Financial Aid